 Stock and inventory management: how can you optimize it?
-At Phocas, we set out to answer this question with one of our in-house subject matter experts.
-In our recent global webinar, we provided a comprehensive overview about the challenges of inventory management and the benefits of using data to overcome them.
+At Phocas, we set out to answer this question with one of our in-house subject matter experts, Page Schrock.
+In a recent webinar, he provides a comprehensive overview about the challenges of inventory management and the benefits of using data to overcome them.

-The following is a brief summary of the well-attended event and how Phocas business intelligence (BI) is helping companies achieve growth while maximizing their efficiencies across inventory management.
+The following is a brief summary of the popular webinar and how Phocas business intelligence (BI) is helping companies achieve growth while maximizing their efficiencies across inventory management.

 Inventory management is a never-ending battle.
 As soon as you negotiate a return of overstock to a vendor, your branch manager is on the phone letting you know that he is desperately short of an item.
 Maybe at the same time, your finance team or ownership just issued a major initiative to keep overall inventory balances down and to maximize your stock.
 Managing all of these tasks successfully requires accessible and accurate data, along with a sense of what to do with that information once you have it.